markus-perl/ffmpeg-build-script/README.md

 ## Disclaimer And Data Privacy Notice
-This script will download different packages from different sources which may track your usage.
+This script will download different packages with different licenses from various sources which may track your usage.
 These sources are out of control by the developers of this script.
-By downloading and using this script you are fully aware of this.
+By downloading and using this script, you are fully aware of this.

 Use this script at your own risk.
 I maintain this script in my spare time.
 Please do not file bug reports for systems other than Debian 10 and macOS 10.15.x